 • GLENLIVET £12.50 pp for 1¼ hour tour & 3 tasting drams

 £12.50 pp for 1¼ hour tour & 3 tasting drams

 Leaving Speyside we travel back through wonderful scenery and enjoy the stunning views of the East Highlands on our return to Inverness.

-During the summer months most distilleries have a silent season when there is no whisky production for a number of weeks.
+Distilleries have a silent season when there is no whisky production for a number of weeks (generally during the summer months).
 Distillery tours still operate but without production in the background.

 Please note that this tour is not suitable for children (under 18s).